thephpleague/period/overview.md

 ### Period::getRange($interval)

-Returns a `DatePeriod` object that lists `DateTime` objects inside the period separated by the given `$interval` expressed as a `DateInterval` object.
+Returns a `DatePeriod` object that lists `DateTime` objects inside the period, separated by the given `$interval`, and expressed as a `DateInterval` object.

 ~~~php
 use League\Period\Period;